We Found the Best Air Fryer—So You Don’t Have To

 Finding the Best Air Fryer

 That’s precisely why the Test Kitchen decided to test the most popular air fryers on the market.
 We had to know which brand gave our favorite foods that crunchy fried texture—and was easy to use.
-To find our Best Loved Brand (what’s that?), our team purchased several air fryers and put them to the test whipping up all sorts of recipes and judging them to these standards:
+To find our Best Loved Brand, the team purchased several air fryers and put them to the test whipping up all sorts of recipes and judging them to these standards:

 - Texture: How well do our favorite air fryer recipes turn out?
 Is the finished product crisp?
 Tender?